lit/lit-element/docs/_try/properties.md

 1. **Declare a property.**

-    In my-element.js, replace the existing `properties` getter with the following code:
+    In my-element.js, add the following `properties` getter to the `MyElement` class:

     ```js
     static get properties() {
-      return {
-        // Property declaration
-        message: { type: String }
+      return { message: { type: String } };
-      };
     }
     ```

+    The code snippet above adds a string property called `message` to your element class.

 2. **Initialize the property.**

-    You should initialize property values in a component's constructor.
+    A good place to initialize property values is in your element constructor.

-    In my-element.js, replace the existing constructor with the following code:
+    In my-element.js, add the following method to the `MyElement` class:

     ```js
     constructor() {
-      // Always call superconstructor first
       super();

-      // Initialize property
-      this.message='Hello world!
+      this.message = 'Hello world!
 From my-element';
     }
     ```

+    The first line of code in the constructor (`super();`) calls the parent class constructor.

-3. **Add the property to your template with a JavaScript expression.**
+3. **Add the property to your template.**

+    You can add properties to your LitElement templates with JavaScript expressions.

     In my-element.js, replace the existing `render` function with the following code: